Clarity Anti-Slavery and Human Trafficking Statement

 We are committed to conducting purchasing activities in a fair, objective and transparent manner that satisfies the requirements of accountability and internal controls including but not limited to our ‘Quality Management’, ‘Environmental’, ‘Ethical Code of practice’, ‘Anti-Bribery’ and ‘Modern slavery and Human Trafficking’ policies which fulfil legal and financial obligations and effectively manages commercial risk.
 Emphasis is placed on selecting suppliers and service providers that demonstrate recognisable environmental, sustainable, business integrity along with Corporate Social Responsible (CSR) standards including but not limited to compliance with laws and regulations, respect for human rights, labour working conditions, equal opportunities, health and safety accreditation, maintenance and promotion of information security, fair trade and acceptable corporate ethics.

 On reviewing our risk of modern slavery in our operation, we have again had no reports of any incident in our supply chain (or of any human trafficking offence).
-We have not had to take any action (termination of contract or otherwise) against any supplier because of the findings of the modern slavery questionnaire or otherwise in relation to modern slavery in this past year.
+We have not had to take any action (termination of contract or otherwise) against any supplier in relation to modern slavery in this past year.

 We also have in place many other policies which support recognised human-rights principles.
 These include policies on Equality, Diversity and Inclusion, Business Conduct Policy, Dignity at Work, Mental Health, Health and Safety and Anti-Bribery and Corruption.

-This is the sixth year of reporting on modern slavery, and we continue to ensure that working conditions for all our employees far exceed the statutory minimum required by law.
-With over 350 dedicated and hardworking employees we believe that we consistently demonstrate our ethos of being “Brighter” and as an employer of choice.
+This is the seventh year of reporting on modern slavery, and we continue to ensure that working conditions for all our employees far exceed the statutory minimum required by law.
+With over 360 dedicated and hardworking employees we believe that we consistently demonstrate our ethos of being “Brighter” and as an employer of choice.

-We continue to be accredited as a Disability Confident employer and have signed the Mental Health at Work Commitment Charter and the Armed Forces Covenant.
-We also pledge to become accredited as a Real Living Wage employer in 2022.
+We continue to be accredited as a Disability Confident employer and have signed the Mental Health at Work Commitment Charter and the Charter for Employers Positive about Mental Health.
+We also remain a Real Living Wage employer in 2022.

 CEO of Clarity